-WSCADV has facilitated a statewide Teen Leadership Council for the past three years and we want to share our learning and materials with you!
+WSCADV facilitated a statewide Teen Leadership Council for several years and we want to share our learning and materials with you!
 Take them and make them your own.

 Everyone needs a little TLC!
 WSCADV has benefited from spending time with young people from across the state and have used our time together to pilot materials, ask for feedback, and get tuned in to the things that matter most to teens.